 Eugene OR 97403

 50% of magazine is written by young people.
 Accepts Spanish/English check this site for topics, or themes, for future issues short fiction and plays (500-750 words)poems, jokes, riddles, proverbs (250 words or less)

 Send to: Ms. Gerry Mandel

-100% written by kids aged 6-13.Accepts stories, poems, book reviews, short plays
+100% written by kids aged 6-13.Accepts stories, poems, book reviews, short plays and artwork

 Highlights for Children